Ipstenu/dreamobjects/readme.txt

 = Version 2.4 =
 XXX, 2013 by Ipstenu

 * Massive re-write.
-Now using The full SDK instead of Amazon S3 PHP Class (Thank you Stephon, Shredder, and Justin at DreamHost)
+Now using The full SDK instead of Amazon S3 PHP Class (Thank you Stephon, Shredder/@GetSource, and Justin at DreamHost)
 * Security level up: Using register settings and the nonces the way WP intended (thank you @no_fear_inc, @rarst, @trepmal)
 * Logging now covers uploads, plus has more information for debugging.
+* Moving DHDO::, messages, registering settings, and many other things to their own files.
+* Fixed lingering debug warning with translations.

 = Version 2.3 =
 Jan 3, 2013 by Ipstenu